MedicinesFAQ

-Recombinant Human GAD65 Uses, Dosage, Side Effects, Food Interaction and all others data.
+Recombinant Human GAD65 Uses, Dosage, Side Effects and more

 Recombinant Human GAD65 (recombinant human glutamic acid decarboxylase) is a vaccine being developed to treat insulin dependent type 1 diabetes.